guidocella/mpv-lrc/README.md

 Downloads the lyrics of the currently playing song from NetEase's API.
 It has more Japanese lyrics than Musixmatch.

-NetEase's API doesn't return lyrics directly, but a list of matching entries. `lrc.lua` fetches the first 9, and if mpv's version is >= 0.39, it makes you select which one to download from the console, or download directly when there's only 1 match.
-Otherwise it downloads the first LRC whose album matches, or the first one if no entry's album matches.
+NetEase's API doesn't return lyrics directly, but a list of matching entries. `lrc.lua` fetches the first 9 and makes you select which one to download, or download directly when there's only 1 match.

 While Musixmatch requires artist metadata, `netease-download` fallsback to querying by `media-title` if metadata is unavailable.